facebookarchive/caffe2/_docs/tutorial-loading-pre-trained-models.md

     results shape:  (1, 1, 1000, 1, 1)

 See that we have 1000 result there in the middle?
-If we had submitted more that one image in our batch then the array would be larger, but still have 1000 units there in the middle.
+If we had submitted more than one image in our batch then the array would be larger, but still have 1000 units there in the middle.
 It is holding the probability for each category in the pre-trained model.
 So when you look at the results, it's like saying, "Computer, what's the probability that this is a Beryllium sphere?"
 Or gila monster, or any of the other 998 groups of things in there.

 Let's see what you have!
 Run the next block for the result.